craftcms/feed-me/docs/get-started/configuration.md

 - `compareContent` - Whether to check against existing element content before updating.
 This can have considerable performance improvements and prevent against needless updating.
 - `sleepTime` - Add the number of seconds to sleep after each feed item has been processed.
 - `logging` - Set the level of logging to do.
 Possible values are `true` (default) to log everything, `false` to disable logging or `errors` to only record errors.
+- `runGcBeforeFeed` - Whether to run the Garbage Collection service before running a feed.
 - `feedOptions` - Provide an array of any of the above options or [Feed Settings](docs:feature-tour/feed-overview) to set specifically for certain feeds.
 Use the Feed ID as the key for the array.

 #### Example `requestOptions`